Chapter 8 Advising Travelers with Specific Needs

 LONG-TERM TRAVELERS WITH OPEN ITINERARIES

-Offering pre-travel care to travelers with no itinerary (or those who present with only vague travel plans) presents unique challenges.
+Offering pretravel care to travelers with no itinerary (or those who present with only vague travel plans) presents unique challenges.
 These travelers benefit from broad immunization coverage for all potential exposures to vaccine-preventable diseases, although some prioritization may be necessary.
 Because their plans are unclear, these travelers must understand that they may need to diagnose and treat themselves for common ailments, including travelers’ diarrhea, upper respiratory tract infections, urinary tract infections, vaginitis, skin disorders, and musculoskeletal problems (see Chapter 2 for details on a variety of self-treatable conditions).
+For travelers such as backpackers who may go in and out of malarious areas, a sensible approach is to provide a supply of atovaquone-proguanil with instructions on how to administer it when they do visit risk areas.
 In addition to strategies to prevent health problems and injuries during their long sojourns, traveler education is imperative regarding health resources, signs and symptoms that require urgent medical evaluation, and medical evacuation.

 SCREENING LONG-TERM TRAVELERS AND EXPATRIATES AFTER RETURN

 Long-term travelers, whether they are expatriate workers, Peace Corps volunteers, or highly adventurous travelers, need a thorough medical interview to assess potential infectious exposures after return to their country of origin.
-A careful itinerary-specific history with detailed questioning about potential high-risk exposures, including food, water, animal, and human contact, is the foundation of the post-travel evaluation.
-A physical examination focused on specific signs and symptoms and a selected array of laboratory tests, including a complete blood count with differential, hepatic transaminases, and serologic markers depending on types of exposure, are helpful to detect subclinical infections and determine whether seroconversion to common pathogens has occurred (see Chapter 5, Screening Asymptomatic Returned Travelers).
+A careful itinerary-specific history with detailed questioning about potential high-risk exposures including food, water, animal, and human contact is the foundation of the post-travel evaluation.
+A physical examination focused on specific signs and symptoms and a selected array of tests, including tuberculin skin test or interferon-γ release assay for tuberculosis screening, a complete blood count with differential, hepatic transaminases, and serologic markers depending on types of exposure (but most importantly for strongyloidiasis and schistosomiasis), are helpful to detect subclinical infections and determine whether seroconversion to the more common pathogens (where treatment would be advised) has occurred (see Chapter 5, Screening Asymptomatic Returned Travelers).
 A benefit of the post-travel evaluation is preventive counseling for potential future travel.

 - Chen LH, Wilson ME, Davis X, Loutan L, Schwartz E, Keystone J, et al. Illness in long-term travelers visiting GeoSentinel clinics.
 Emerg Infect Dis.
 2009 Nov;15(11):1773–82.